McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

   Nevertheless, it is recommended to adapt your existing files to the new way.

   - for your home page, add the frontmatter parameter `archetype = "home"`
-  - for all files having the old frontmatter parameter `chapter = true`, replace that parameter with `archetype = "chapter"`
+  - for all files having the old deprecated frontmatter parameter `chapter = true`, replace it with `archetype = "chapter"`

 - **Change**: The frontmatter options `pre` / `post` were renamed to `menuPre` / `menuPost`.
 The old options will still be used if the new options aren't set.
 Therefore you don't need to change anything after the upgrade.